VII World-Conference on Pluricentric Languages and their Non-Dominant Varieties:

 Interested persons may participate in the following ways:

 - Presentation of individual papers: Presentation of research and experiences on various aspects related to language pluricentrism.
-30 minute presentations.
-Submit paper submission proposals by January 30, 2020.
+30 minutes presentations.
+Submit paper submission proposals by the extended deadline until March 31, 2020.

 - Participation as a listener: Participation in all activities of the event, without the presentation of papers.
 Open to anyone interested.

 7. CONFERENCE LANGUAGES

 - The official languages of the VII Conference will be Portuguese, Spanish and English, and

 - the languages of the sessions for specific languages, if there are enough presentations to establish a session .